EDF-Lab/eVDriveFlow/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/1/12/%C3%89lectricit%C3%A9_de_France_logo.svg" width="200">
 </p>

-# EDF R&D implementation of ISO 15118-20 FDIS
+# EDF R&D implementation of ISO 15118-20
 ============

-This project is a *Python* implementation of the communication prococol between charging station communication controllers (SECC) and electric vehicles communication controllers (EVCC) based on ISO 15118-20 FDIS version.
+evDriveFlow is a *Python* implementation of the communication prococol between charging station communication controllers (SECC) and electric vehicles communication controllers (EVCC) based on ISO 15118-20 version.

 This implementation integrates a model of the EV charging process in order to run a charging session.
 The project is coupled to a Graphical user interface to visualize the session charging status.